-Myelodysplastic syndromes (MDS) are a group of conditions in which bone marrow stem cells produce abnormal blood cells, including erythrocytes (red blood cells), leukocytes (white blood cells), and platelets.
-The abnormal cells do not mature or function properly, and are often destroyed either before they leave the bone marrow or shortly after they enter the bloodstream.
+The myelodysplastic syndrome (MDS) — also sometimes called preleukemia or smoldering leukemia — is a type of blood cancer in which mistakes in the bone marrow stem cells result in abnormal production of blood cells, including erythrocytes (red blood cells), leukocytes (white blood cells) and platelets.
+The abnormal stem cells do not develop or work properly, and often are destroyed either before they leave the bone marrow or shortly after they enter the bloodstream.

-Patients with MDS often have too many young, immature blood-making cells in the bone marrow; when more than 20 percent of the bone marrow is taken up with these cells, the disease is said to have transformed into acute myeloid leukemia (AML).
-Because of the difficulty in making good-quality blood cells of different types, MDS patients are often anemic and fatigued.
-They may also bruise or bleed easily due to low platelet counts, or have frequent fevers or infections as a result of too few infection-fighting cells.
-MDS turns into AML in about 30 percent of cases.
+Some patients with MDS have too many young, immature blood-making cells in the bone marrow.
+When more than 20% of the bone marrow is made up of these cells, the disease is said to have transformed into acute myeloid leukemia (AML).
+This happens in about 30% of cases.

 Normal Blood Cells

-Most blood cells develop in the marrow, the soft material at the center of bones.
-Bone marrow contains hematopoietic stem cells, which can transform into different kinds of blood cells, depending on what kind your body needs at a particular time.
+Most blood cells develop in the marrow, the soft material at the center of your bones.
+Bone marrow contains hematopoietic stem cells, which are able to develop into all the different kinds of blood cells, depending on the kind your body needs at a particular time.
 When cells grow old or are damaged, they die, and the hematopoietic stem cells replace them.

-- A myeloid stem cell matures into a myeloid blast.
-The blast can form a red blood cell, platelets, or one of several types of white blood cells.
+- A myeloid stem cell matures into a myeloid blast, an immature blood cell that can turn into a red blood cell, platelets or one of several types of white blood cells.

-- A lymphoid stem cell matures into a lymphoid blast.
-The blast can form one of several types of white blood cells, such as B-cells or T-cells.
+- A lymphoid stem cell matures into a lymphoid blast, an immature blood cell that can turn into one of several types of white blood cells, such as B cells or T cells.

 Each type of blood cell has a special job: